yvesgurcan/web-midi-player/README.md

 ### Continuous integration / Continuous development

-This repository uses GitHub Actions to automate certain tasks such as creating releases, publishing to NPM, and running tests.
+This repository uses GitHub Actions to [automate certain tasks](.github/workflows) such as creating releases, publishing to NPM, and running tests.

-The list of workflows used for this project can be found [here](.github/workflows).

 ## Related projects